Arduino Danger Shield — Learning PCB Redesign

 Class Exercises

-The accompanying class stepped through each component as a standalone exercise:
+The second session stepped through each component as a standalone exercise:

 | Exercise | Concepts covered |